Location: Suffern, New York

 QUALIFICATIONS / REQUIREMENTS:

-BSN preferred or successful completion of BSN within 5 years of hire.
+BSN preferred.
+Completion of BSN expected within 5 years of hire.

 If applicable, the individual performing this job may reasonably anticipate coming into contact with human blood and other potentially infectious materials.
 Individuals in this position are required to exercise universal precautions, use personal protective equipment and devices, and learn the policies concerning infection control.